I Want It That Way: Covers, parodies, and usage in media

 The song was used in the 2015 film Magic Mike XXL.
 In 2016, Brittany Howard, lead singer of Alabama Shakes, and Jim James, frontman of My Morning Jacket, covered the song in a commercial for American fast food chain Chipotle Mexican Grill.
 The song was used in the cold open of the Brooklyn Nine-Nine season 5 episode "DFW."
 Andy Samberg's character has a police lineup sing the song to help a victim identify a killer.
 An animated version of the music video featuring the five members as guest stars was also used in the 2002 Arthur special "Arthur It's Only Rock and Roll."
 In 2019, the song was featured in a Doritos commercial during Super Bowl LIII (promoting its new "Flamin' Hot" flavor), which featured Chance the Rapper rapping over a remix of the song.
 The group itself also makes an appearance in the ad.

 On March 1, 2020, American rapper Lil Uzi Vert interpolated the song on their single "That Way" from their second studio album Eternal Atake.
 Backstreet Boys member Nick Carter praised the song on his Twitter and told Uzi that he wants them to be "featured on our next album".
 For the 2021 holiday season, the song was used in a television commercial for the Samsung Galaxy Z Flip 3, entitled "You Are The Gift."
 In 2022, the song appeared in and was used as the title for episode 4, season 1, of HBO's Tokyo Vice, where several characters discuss what "that" alludes to.
 The song appears in the 2019 Max Martin jukebox musical & Juliet.
 The song appears as the second song of Act 1 and the penultimate song of Act 2.
 On October 31, 2024, Lake Street Dive did this song for their annual Halloween Cover song.
 In 2024, water utility Denver Water released a parody version entitled "I Water That Way."
+In 2025, American Latin pop artist Prince Royce released his own cover of the song, which hit #1 on the US Latin Airplay chart.

 2019 version

-In 2019, the band re-recorded the song.
-"I Want It That Way: Reimagined" was released on May 19, 2019, on their YouTube channel and digital streaming platforms in celebration of the song's 20th anniversary.
+On May 19, 2019, the band re-recorded the song, entitled "I Want It That Way: Reimagined".
+The song was released on their YouTube channel and digital streaming platforms in celebration of the song's 20th anniversary.

+2025 version

+On December 15, 2025, the band released a vertical music video as "I Want It That Way (2025 Version)" on their YouTube channel and digital streaming platforms in celebration of tickets sale to “Into The Millennium HOMECOMING: Live in Germany" residency and upcoming show in October 2026.